CoronaCheck app and printed EU Digital COVID Certificate Privacy Statement

-This privacy statement has been written for the use of the applications CoronaCheck and CoronaCheck.nl as of June 24, 2021 and explains how personal data of individuals who generate and use a coronavirus pass or an EU Digital COVID Certificate are processed and what measures have been taken to protect this personal data.
+This privacy statement has been written for the use of the CoronaCheck application and the coronacheck.nl website as of February 2023 and explains how personal data of individuals who generate and use an EU Digital COVID Certificate are processed and what measures have been taken to protect this personal data.

 1. What personal data is processed?

-To create a domestic coronavirus pass and an EU DCC, we use data about your health: test results, vaccination records and recovery statements.
+To create an EU DCC, we use data about your health: test results, vaccination records, and recovery statements.
 We also use data that tells us something about who you are, so we can retrieve the right information and verify whether the certificate is truly yours.
-If you request a certificate via the app or the website, we need the following information:
+If you request a certificate via the CoronaCheck app or the coronacheck.nl website, we need the following information: